 What age to start aesthetic medicine?

 Should we wait for the appearance of wrinkles?
 Or is it better to start earlier, when the skin is still smooth and toned?
 There is no universal age.
 What matters is the moment when one begins to notice a gap between the image in the mirror and what one feels.
-But certain markers can help clarify things.
+Various factors play into this decision including lifestyle, genetics, and personal comfort.
+Understanding the importance of aesthetic medicine can be crucial in making these choices, as it empowers individuals to take control of their appearance and boosts self-confidence.

 Before 30: prevent without transforming